henrythethird/NutritionXpert/README.md

 NutritionXpert
 ==============

+This is no longer maintained.
+Was just a trial project.
+Moved to: [here](https://github.com/henrythethird/nutritionist)

 NutritionXpert allows you to create a menu plan for a specified time period.
 It gives you the necessary tools to manage your diet and monitor your intake.